Asymptotic Analysis of IMEX-RK Methods for ES-BGK Model at Navier-Stokes level: Introduction

 where the stress tensor $\sigma(u)$ and heat flux $q$ are given by

 with viscosity $\mu = \frac{p}{(1-\nu)\tau}$ and thermal conductivity $ \kappa = \frac{d_v + 2}{2}\frac{p}{\tau}. $ Thus, the Prandtl number is given by

 and this implies that desired such number can be recovered by choosing $\nu$ appropriately.
-Note that the equation for the total energy can be replaced by the equation for the temperature $T$, \cite{BaGoLe91}
+Note that the equation for the total energy can be replaced by the equation for the temperature $T$ \cite{BaGoLe91} {as follows:}

 Considering the relationship with fluid models, when developing numerical methods for ES-BGK model, such methods should have a correct asymptotic behavior, i.e., for small parameter $\varepsilon$, the schemes should degenerate into a good approximation of the fluid asymptotic (compressible Euler or CNS equations).